replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 for those resources.

-To get a quick glimpse as to whether all the workloads that make up the Slackernews registry application are healthy, let's add `deploymentStatus` and `statefulSetStatus` analyzers as required.
+To get a quick glimpse as to whether all the workloads that make up the Slackernews g application are healthy, let's add `deploymentStatus` and `statefulSetStatus` analyzers as required.

-Since Slackernews is made up of a lot of services, we're going to add the deployment and stateful set analyzers separately.
+Since Slackernews is made up of an application and a couple of supporing serivces, we're going to add the deployment and stateful set analyzers separately.

 ```
     - deploymentStatus:
-        name: slackernews-jobservice
+        name: slackernews-nginx
-        namespace: default
+        namespace: slackernews
         outcomes:
           - fail:
               when: "absent"
               message: |
-                The Slackernews job service has not been deployed to this cluster.
-Please sure to install the Slackernews registry application using its Helm chart.
+                The Slackernews web server has not been deployed to this cluster.
+Please sure to install the Slackernews g application using its Helm chart.
           - fail:
               when: "< 1"
               message: |
-                The Slackernews job service is not currently running on this cluster.
+                The Slackernews web server is not currently running on this cluster.
 Please review the logs in this support bundle to locate any errors.
           - pass:
               message: |
-                Ther Slackernews job service is running on this cluster and ready for use.
-    - deploymentStatus:
-        name: slackernews-portal
-        namespace: default
-        outcomes:
-          - fail:
-              when: "absent"
-              message: |
-                The Slackernews portal workload has not been deployed to this cluster.
-Please sure to install the Slackernews registry application using its Helm chart.
-          - fail:
-              when: "< 1"
-              message: |
-                The Slackernews portal workload is not currently running on this cluster.
-Please review the logs in this support bundle to locate any errors.
-          - pass:
-              message: |
-                Ther Slackernews portal workload is running on this cluster and ready for use.
-    - deploymentStatus:
-        name: slackernews-registry
-        namespace: default
-        outcomes:
-          - fail:
-              when: "absent"
-              message: |
-                The Slackernews registry workload has not been deployed to this cluster.
-Please sure to install the Slackernews registry application using its Helm chart.
-          - fail:
-              when: "< 1"
-              message: |
-                The Slackernews registry workload is not currently running on this cluster.
-Please review the logs in this support bundle to locate any errors.
-          - pass:
-              message: |
-                Ther Slackernews registry workload is running on this cluster and ready for use.
+                Ther Slackernews web server is running on this cluster and ready for use.
 ```

 Use the editor in the "Manifest Editor" tab to add those to